TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ## Overview:

-Desired outcome of this Document is a Deployment of a Stack of Docker Containers providing a production backend that serves a WordPress Application via the FASTCGI Application Server to the Web Server with built in FastCGI Cache & Brotli Compression.
+Desired Outcome of this Document is a Deployment of a Stack of Docker Containers providing a Production Backend that serves a WordPress Application via the FASTCGI Application Server to the Web Server with built in FastCGI Cache & Brotli Compression.
 The Reverse Proxy handles Secure Domain Name Validation, Auto TLS Management & Application Firewall.
 Automation & Orchestration by Docker-Compose.
 Dev / Admin UI by Portainer.

 This deployment is comprised of the following technologies:
 ```env